 Build a vacation retreat into every day

-Well first of all we can “stop yearning for time we don’t have and make use of the time we do have” (The Artist’s Way at Work by Bryan, Cameron & Allen) We can pay more attention to our needs and decide to look after them.
+Well, first of all, we can “stop yearning for the time we don’t have and make use of the time we do have” (The Artist’s Way at Work by Bryan, Cameron & Allen) We can pay more attention to our needs and decide to look after them.
 We can bring comfort to our lives.
 We can take some spiritual/intellectual breaks, go for walks, listen to relaxing music in the car….I’m sure we know what would work.
 So why don’t we do it?

 Planning to be Productive